The Digital Media Arts Department at UNM Taos has been busy!

 All of these (UNM-TAOS Digital Media Arts Classes), lead to an associate degree in Digital Media Arts and efficiently transfers to a four year bachelor’s degree at UNM Main Campus.

 “We train students to develop their entrepreneurial skills so they can work anywhere in the world as professional media makers.”
 Says UNM/Taos DMA Chair Peter Walker.
+Indeed, people can take their skills and work for a denver video production company, or go anywhere across the world.
 “Over the past year we have placed 9 students in paid media jobs locally in Taos alone!”

 5th Annual Canon Advanced Cinematography Workshop